 As the plants grow, nip out the side shoots with your thumbs to promote stronger upward growth.
 Leaving the flower trusses on, that grow from the stalk, as the flowers become the tomatoes.

 Consistency is key with tomatoes, water well and often.
-Ideally this would be almost every day in summer, if not twice a day in the morning and night unless there have been heavy rains.
+Ideally this would be every few days in summer, if not more in hot weather, unless there have been heavy rains.
 Consistent watering prevents splitting skins and blossom end rot (discussed below).